openblack/bw2-modding/file_formats/bwm.md

 uint_32 unknown[136 - (2*count)]; //Presumed to be garbage
 ````
 ### Stride organized data
+The data structure defined in strides are repeated for the number of vertex defined in the file.

 #### Vertex
-This section is defined by the first stride, it is usually comprised of the vertex position and its normal with a tuple for uv coordinates.
+This section is defined by the first stride (or stride 0), it is usually comprised of the vertex position and its normal with a tuple for uv coordinates.
 ```
 float[3] position;
 float[3] normal;